jlettvin/UnicodeLexer/README.md

 UnicodeLexer
 ============

+Two implementations are stored here;
+one from 2001 and one from 2016.

 ## 1: All the files with ".htm" extensions.
-C code from 2001 implementing a very efficient Universal XML Unicode stream converter
+Hand-written tables as ".htm" files implemented as both HTML and C code from 2001 with a very efficient stream converter for all 13 stream types
+(variants of ASCII, UTF8, UTF16, and UTF32)
+codepoint classifier, and rudimentary lexer/parser for a proposed XML tree builder.

 ## 2: Automated Unicode codepoint classification ANTLR grammar writer.
 Python code to convert authoritative unicode.org resource files into a complete and commented grammar suitable for import into other grammars.
+Similar tables are built within the python code for local testing.

+TODO: tables built by Python may outperform other implementations.

 1: XML Unicode
 ==============